 X96 bus takes between 50 mins to 80 mins (depending on the traffic) to go to the Athens ferry port (Piraeus) and the X96 bus route to Piraeus ferry port is the following:

-This is how to get from the Athens Aiport Exit to the X96 and X95 bus stops just outside of the airport:Syros Ferries depart from E7 Port Gate so you have to stop at the bus station which is called: STATION ISAP (this is also a metro station).
+This is how to get from the Athens airport Exit to the X96 and X95 bus stops just outside of the airport:Syros Ferries depart from E7 Port Gate so you have to stop at the bus station which is called: STATION ISAP (this is also a metro station).

-Or in Greek : ΣΤΑΘΜΟΣ ΗΣΑΠIn case you feel lost you can just ask the bus driver (they always speak english if you speak with a very clear accent like an italian mafioso in a away… ????)
+In case you feel lost you can just ask the bus driver (they always speak English if you speak with a very clear accent like an Italian mafioso in a away… ????)But in reality, you will find some brand-new GPS screens showing you where you are:

-For the X96 bus, you have to buy tickets from a kiosk which is just outside of the bus stop (and also just outside of the airport, just follow the “Bus” signs in the airport).For adults the Athens bus ticket (called “ATH.ENA) costs 6 euros and for kids (under 6) it costs 3 euros.
+But there is an X96 bus every 20-30 minutes, so there will be one for you too!For the X96 bus, you have to buy tickets from a kiosk that is just outside the bus stop (and also just outside the airport, just follow the “Bus” signs in the airport).

 You can also take a taxi from the Athens airport to the Piraeus Ferry port which costs 50-60 euros but it’s really not recommended because it’s not worth it in my opinion…

-The X96 bus is pretty fast and it costs only 6 euros!Also, BE CAREFUL:
+The X96 bus is pretty fast and it costs only 6 euros!

-Sometimes the X96 Athens Airport Buses say: “AEROLIMENAS-PEIRAIAS”
+Also, BE CAREFUL:Sometimes the X96 Athens Airport Buses say: “AEROLIMENAS-PEIRAIAS”

-Don’t get confused.This is a Greek version of saying: “Airport – Pireaus” , so it’s the same really…
+This is a Greek version of saying: “Airport – Pireaus”, so it’s the same…HOW TO GET FROM ATHENS AIRPORT TO CENTRAL ATHENS

 The X95 bus stop is next to the X96 bus stop and the tickets are exactly the same and are sold from the same kiosk.